webability-go/xcore/README.md

 func (c *XCache)Flush()
 ------------------------
-Invalidate the whole cache and empty it
+Invalidate the whole cache and empty it.

 XLanguage